-We re-entered the consumer mobile market this year.
-All our mobile plans come with 4G, unlimited texts, unlimited access to BT Wi-fi hotspots in the UK and to the BT Sport app, at no extra cost.
-Our acquisition of EE will mean we can provide a full range of innovative communications services to both EE and BT customers.
+We’re back in the mobile market with some seriously competitive offers.
+All our mobile plans come with 4G, unlimited texts, unlimited access to BT Wi-fi hotspots in the UK and the BT Sport app - at no extra cost.